U8NWXD/oppia-wiki/Debug-backend-tests.md

 ## Introduction

 When your backend tests fail, the strategies below can help you figure out how to fix them.
-We recommend following the following workflow:
+We recommend the following workflow:

 1. [Look at the log output](#interpret-log-output) to understand what it means.
 2. [Find the test that failed](#find-tests) and examine its code.